 Qualified spoken language court interpreters will be appointed where a fundamental interest is at stake and the

-in court proceedings.
-Such cases include, but are not limited to, circuit and county criminal, juvenile
+participation in court proceedings.
+Such cases include, but are not limited to, circuit and county criminal,

-delinquency and dependency, paternity, domestic violence injunction, mental health and incapacity proceedings, and
+juvenile delinquency and dependency, paternity, domestic violence injunction, mental health and incapacity

 When staff interpreter services are needed to assist in more hearings than the Department has personnel to cover,